 MGC, in common with all gliding operations, uses a range of specialist equipment within the unique geographic environment of Halesland airfield.
 Done well and safely this allows us to enjoy our sport in the setting of the Mendip Hills Area of Outstanding Natural Beauty (AONB).

-The Standardised European Rules of the Air (SERA) UK Acceptable Means of Compliance and Guidance Materials, Air Navigation Order (ANO), UK Rules of the Air Regulations, CAA Sailplane Regulation 2018/1976 and British Gliding Association (BGA) Rules and Operational Regulations, including Managing Flying Risk, take precedence in all operations at MGC.
+The Standardised European Rules of the Air (SERA) UK Acceptable Means of Compliance and Guidance Materials, Air Navigation Order (ANO), UK Rules of the Air Regulations, Sailplane Rulebook UK Regulation (EU) 2018/1976 and British Gliding Association (BGA) Rules and Operational Regulations, including Managing Flying Risk, take precedence in all operations at MGC.
 Accordingly, this Operations Manual does not reproduce content from those sources.

 The Operations Manual focuses upon the locally specific aspects of the club’s operations, which includes: